ThinkDataEd/curriculum/docs/unit2/end.md

 You will have 5 days to complete this project with your assigned partner.
 You need to:

-* ❏ Prepare an oral presentation (both partners need to participate) that includes:
+* ❏ Prepare an presentation (both partners need to participate) that includes:

-    * o A 4-slide, 5-minute presentation
+    * o A 4-slide, 5-minute presentation.

-    * o An explanation of why you think your statistical question is interesting.
+    * o An explanation of why you think your statistical investigative question is interesting.

     * o An interpretation of supporting plots and summaries that answer your question.

     * o A reasoning of whether you think the outcome might be due to chance.

-* ❏ Submit a 2 -4 page typed, double-spaced summary of your analysis.
+* ❏ Submit a 2-4 page typed, double-spaced summary of your analysis.

 *<u>Project Assignment Sequence:</u>*

-❏ Day 1: Decide on a statistical question with assigned partner; get approval from teacher
+❏ Day 1: Decide on a statistical investigative question with assigned partner.

+    ❏ Get approval from teacher.

-❏ Day 2: Working day for analysis – create plots and numerical summaries
+❏ Day 2: Working day for analysis – create plots and numerical summaries.

-❏ Day 3: Working day for analysis – create presentation (4 slides maximum)
+❏ Day 3: Working day for analysis – create presentation (4 slides maximum).

-❏ Day 4: Presentations
+❏ Day 4: Presentations.

-❏ Day 5: Presentations
+❏ Day 5: Presentations.